statamic/docs/content/collections/docs/blade.md

 ## View Data

-You will have access to the same top level data as you would in Antlers views.
+You will have access to the same data as you would in Antlers views.

+### Current Page

+The current page's data will be available in a `$page` variable, and you can access its values using a syntax similar to Eloquent models.

 ``` yaml
 ---